alphagov/notifications-ruby-client/DOCUMENTATION.md

 #### id (required)

 The ID of the notification.
+You can find the notification ID in the response to the [original notification method call](/#response).

+You can also find it in your [GOV.UK Notify Dashboard](https://www.notifications.service.gov.uk).

+1. Sign into GOV.UK Notify and select __Dashboard__.
+1. Select either __emails sent__, __text messages sent__, or __letters sent__.
+1. Select the relevant notification.
+1. Copy the notification ID from the end of the page URL, for example `https://www.notifications.service.gov.uk/services/af90d4cb-ae88-4a7c-a197-5c30c7db423b/notification/ID`.

 ### Response

-If the request to the client is successful, the client will return a `Notifications::Client::Notification` object.
-This object is named `response` in the method example.
+If the request to the client is successful, the client returns a `Notifications::Client::Notification` object.
+In the example shown in the [Method section](/#get-the-status-of-one-message-method), the object is named `response`.

-You can then call different methods on this object to return the requested information:
+You can then call different methods on this object to return the requested information.

 |Method|Information|Type|
 |:---|:---|:---|